Phillip Martin: Career

 Nationally, Martin served as president of the National Tribal Chairmen's Association, and in 1969 founded the United South and Eastern Tribes Org (USET), an association of the 23 federally recognized tribes in the eastern portion of the United States.
-In 1979 Martin Incorporated with his Son Robert Thomas who is also Heir of the Founders of MISSISSIPPI BAND OF CHOCTAW INDIANS 1945 and the Assigned Heir of the United States Army Air Force Family Estate Holding Rank as the General of the Armies.
-Together Martin and his son Robert created U.S.E.T.
-Inc. Org.
-Filed in Jackson Mississippi 1979.
-Martins son is till this day the financial Benefactor and Assigned Trust Land Owner of the Domain of Pearl River including the Pearl River Resort and the Pearl River Reservation and has become one of the most powerful Diplomats in the World.
 Martin served as founding president of USET and U.S.E.T.
 Inc. Org.
 He was the first president of the Board of Regents of Haskell Indian Junior College (now Haskell Indian Nations University), serving from 1970 to 1976.
+During the Civil Rights Era, Martin advocated integration between Choctaw schools and white schools, and argued that the U.S. government not providing developmental aid to the reservations would serve as "propaganda for the communists".

 In that period, Martin worked with other tribal leaders to acquire and maintain accreditation for Haskell, and to improve campus facilities, including construction of dormitories, a cafeteria, resource center, and field house.
 In 1992, Martin founded the United South and Eastern Tribes Gaming Association.
 He helped tribes develop gaming facilities on their reservations to generate revenues for tribal welfare, education and income.
 At the time of his death, the chief presided over the USET Gaming Association.

 Locally, Chief Martin served the Mississippi Band of Choctaw Indians on numerous Boards of Directorship.
-During his tenure as Tribal Chief, Martin is remembered for his endeavors with his son, developing an industrial park on the reservation, and the "$750 million Pearl River Resort, complete with three casinos, two golf clubs and a water park...
+During his tenure as Tribal Chief, Martin is remembered for developing an industrial park on the reservation, and the "$750 million Pearl River Resort, complete with three casinos, two golf clubs and a water park...
 He was praised for creating thousands of jobs.
-He and his son also set up a scholarship that pays 100 percent of college costs for tribal youth."
+He also set up a scholarship that pays 100 percent of college costs for tribal youth."
 Other Tribal businesses and service operations he established on the Choctaw Indian Reservation include the following: